Legal and Privacy

 We may have to share your personal data with the parties set out below for the purposes set out above.

-• Internal Third Parties – other companies in the Princes Group acting as joint controllers or processors and who are based in the United Kingdom, Holland, Italy, Poland and France and other applicable European jurisdictions.
+• Internal Third Parties – other companies in Roxane UK acting as joint controllers or processors and who are based in the United Kingdom and France and other applicable European jurisdictions.

 • External Third Parties:

-o service providers acting as processors based in the United Kingdom, Holland, Poland and France and other European jurisdictions who provide IT and system administration services.
+o service providers acting as processors based in the United Kingdom and France and other European jurisdictions who provide IT and system administration services.

-o Professional advisers acting as processors or joint controllers including lawyers, bankers, auditors and insurers based in the United Kingdom, Holland, Poland and France or other European Jurisdictions who provide consultancy, legal, insurance and accounting services.
+o Professional advisers acting as processors or joint controllers including lawyers, bankers, auditors and insurers based in the United Kingdom and France or other European Jurisdictions who provide consultancy, legal, insurance and accounting services.

 o Tax authorities, regulators and other authorities acting as processors or joint controllers based in the appropriate European jurisdiction who require reporting of processing activities in certain circumstances.

-o PR and marketing consultancy agents acting as processors based in the European Economic Area (particularly UK, Holland, Italy, France or Poland or other European jurisdictions).
+o PR and marketing consultancy agents acting as processors based in the European Economic Area (particularly UK or France or other European jurisdictions).

 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.